raspberrypilearning/storytime/en/step_2.md

 --- /task ---

 Now that you have stored the name of the dragon, you can use the `name` variable to print the name to the screen.
-In Python you can use the `+` operator to join together strings.
+In Python, you can use the `+` operator to join together strings.

 --- task ---
 Add another line to your code that prints out the name of the dragon.
 Then run your code.